cbdevnet/pt1230/README.md

 ## Building

-The main printer interface `pt1230`, the `line2bitmap` tool and the interactive harness have no dependencies other than standard system headers, a makefile is included.
+The main printer interface `pt1230`, the `line2bitmap` tool and the interactive harness have no dependencies other than standard system headers, a GNU makefile is included.

 Simply running make while running a system with a working C compiler should do the trick.